Empress36/Call-Center-Data-Analysis-Power-BI-/README.md

 *   To provide a centralized, real-time view of key call center performance indicators.
 *   To enable data-driven decision-making for optimizing call center operations.
 *   To improve customer service quality and efficiency.
+## Objectives:
+*   Monitor Key Performance Indicators (KPIs): Track metrics such as total calls, average call duration, calls within SLA, CSAT scores, and channel performance.
+*   Identify Trends and Patterns: Analyze data visualizations to identify trends in call volume, call duration, customer satisfaction, and channel usage.
+*   Analyze Root Causes: Investigate the reasons behind long call duration's, low CSAT scores, and SLA breaches.
+*   Optimize Resource Allocation: Identify peak call times, popular channels, and areas needing improvement to optimize staffing and resource allocation.
+*   Improve Customer Satisfaction: Monitor CSAT scores and identify areas for improvement in customer service.
+*   Enhance Operational Efficiency: Identify opportunities to reduce call duration, improve first-call resolution, and streamline processes.
+*   Track Performance Over Time: Monitor trends over time to assess the impact of changes and identify areas for continuous improvement.
+*   Provide Actionable Insights: Generate insights that can be used to inform decisions, such as agent training, process improvements, and technology investments.